Social structure of China: Political class and rural land reform

-In the countryside, the landlord class was eliminated during the land reform.
+In the countryside, the landlord class was eliminated during the Land Reform Movement.
 In 1959, there were ten million state cadres, thirty-five million state workers, and two hundred million peasants.
 Chinese society was typical of agrarian societies because the peasant class composed the majority of the population.

-Class (jieji) in the context of early PRC history carried both economic and political connotations.
-According to the party's official document about rural class, “landlords (dizhu)” refer to people who possess land but do not work by themselves or who only do labor incidentally and live primarily on exploiting other people's labor.
-The category of “landlords” also includes the butlers of landlord households because they helped the rich “landlords” collect money and exploit others.
-“Rich peasants (funong)” are those who often depend on the exploitation of the other's labor as part of or a significant part of their sources of living.
+Class in the context of early PRC history carried both economic and political connotations.
+According to the party's official document about rural class, "landlords" refer to people who possess land but do not work by themselves or who only do labor incidentally and live primarily on exploiting other people's labor.
+The category of "landlords" also includes the butlers of landlord households because they helped the rich "landlords" collect money and exploit others.
+"Rich peasants" are those who often depend on the exploitation of the other's labor as part of or a significant part of their sources of living.
 They usually have relatively high-quality production tools.
-One important indicator is that “rich peasants” hire long-term laborers (changgong) to work for them.
-“Middle peasants (zhongnong)” may or may not possess land, although most of them do, and they possess a considerable amount of production tools.
-“Middle peasants” live on their own labor entirely or almost entirely and have a decent amount of production tools.
+One important indicator is that "rich peasants" hire long-term laborers to work for them.
+"Middle peasants" may or may not possess land, although most of them do, and they possess a considerable amount of production tools.
+"Middle peasants" live on their own labor entirely or almost entirely and have a decent amount of production tools.
 As a result, they slightly exploit or do not exploit others at all.
-In comparison, “poor peasants (pinnong)” have less or no land, fewer production tools, and are often exploited.
-“Workers (gongren)” barely have any land or production tools and need to trade the entire or most of their labor for a living.
+In comparison, "poor peasants" have less or no land, fewer production tools, and are often exploited.
+"Workers" barely have any land or production tools and need to trade the entire or most of their labor for a living.